The Community is Your Classroom

 - Project model: Working alone or in groups, students collaborate with community members to devise and implement a project to produce a tangible product, such as a report or newsletter, for their agencies

-Benefits of Academic Service-Learning
+Benefits of AS-L

 - Expand your resume to become a competitive job candidate or for future education/graduate school experiences